gpslab/geoip2/UPGRADE-2.0.md

     path: '%kernel.cache_dir%/GeoLite2-City.mmdb'
 ```

-Update `composer.json` if you use composer vent callbacks.
+Update `composer.json` if you use composer event callbacks.

 Before in Symfony <3.0